lars-quaedvlieg/paperviz/CONTRIBUTING.md

 ## ✅ What You Can Work On

-- 📊 Add new table formats (`paperviz/table/`)
+- 📊 Add new table formats (`swizz/table/`)
-- 🖼️ Add plot utilities with unified style (`paperviz/plot/`)
+- 🖼️ Add plot utilities with unified style (`swizz/plot/`)
-- 🧩 Create layout presets (`paperviz/layout/`)
+- 🧩 Create layout presets (`swizz/layout/`)
 - 🐛 Fix issues or formatting bugs

 ### Adding a New Table

 If you're adding a new table function:

-1. Create a file in `paperviz/table/yourfile.py`
+1. Create a file in `swizz/table/yourfile.py`
 2. Register it with the `@register_table` decorator
 3. Fill out all the information inside the decorator arguments.
 For a good example of this, see below.
 4. Create an example script for this table, focusing on the input format, and put it inside of `docs/_static/snippets/tables`.
 5. Paste the example output into LaTeX and render the table.
 Put a picture of this table inside `docs/_static/images/tables`.

-The codebase will then automatically detect when a new table has been registered, meaning it can be used in the `paperviz.table` method.
+The codebase will then automatically detect when a new table has been registered, meaning it can be used in the `swizz.table` method.

 The snippet and output image are automatically compiled into the documentation website, so you do not have to edit the docs!
 This adding new tables super simple!